Sizewell nuclear power stations: Construction

+In March 1958, East Suffolk County Council selected the Sizewell site from shortlist to be earmarked for a nuclear power station, and in September the Central Electricity Generating Board announced it would apply for consent to build one there.
+The following February 1959, the planning committee of Suffolk County Council recommended approval of the plans, and that no public inquiry was necessary.
+They received two objections (from the headmaster of Sizewell Hall girls school who feared pupils would be subject to "annoying remarks" from workmen, and from Ipswich Natural History Society).
+In January 1960 the Minister of Power gave consent for the project to proceed.

-The Midlands Project Group of the Central Electricity Generating Board (CEGB) planned and managed the project.
-The main contract was placed in November 1960 and construction work on Sizewell A began on 1 April 1961.
-The main construction contract was awarded to British Nuclear Design and Construction Ltd ('BNDC'), a consortium of English Electric, Babcock & Wilcox and Taylor Woodrow Construction, The initial budget was £56 million, but due to inflation this figure rose to £65 million.
+The main construction contract was awarded to British Nuclear Design and Construction Ltd ('BNDC'), a consortium of English Electric, Babcock & Wilcox and Taylor Woodrow Construction, in November 1960.
+The initial budget was £56 million, but due to inflation this figure rose to £65 million.
 During its 40-year operational lifetime, it had produced 110 TWh of electricity, which would have been sufficient to meet the domestic needs of England and Wales for six months.
 Unit 1 was commissioned on 21 March 1966, and Unit 2 on 15 September.
 The station was officially opened on 7 April 1967 by the Lord Lieutenant of Suffolk, the Earl of Stradbroke.

 Design

 The designed net electrical output of the station was 652 MWe.
 The power station originally had a single 324.75 MW turbo-alternator, and a gross generating capability of 327.7 MW.
 In 1967 a second turbo-alternator was commissioned with a rating of 275 MW.
 The total generating capacity was reduced to 490 MW in 1969, and then 420 MWe in 1973, to arrest the rate of oxidation of internal reactor-core components.
 At full load, 70 MWe were used in providing works power from the gross electrical output of 490 MWe.

 The main plant consisted of two 1,010 MW (thermal) Magnox reactors, which were natural uranium, carbon dioxide gas cooled, graphite moderated units.
 These supplied heat to eight boiler units, four associated with each reactor.
 The steam produced by the boilers was fed to two turbo-generators each rated at 325 MW, but which operated at a reduced capacity of 250 MW from 1969.

 The reactors and turbines were both supplied by English Electric.